Future-House/edison-client-docs/docs/kosmos_guidelines.md

 Here are some examples of ways to improve research objective prompts:

 ### Inappropriate research objectives‍
-- Which of these tissue have a lower ECM pathway expression score?
+- Which of these tissues have a lower ECM pathway expression score?

 - List all the genes that are differentially expressed (p < 0.05) between the 'control' and 'drought' RNA-seq samples.

 - How is graphene used for water desalination?
-Suggest cross-linking agents that is compatible with our method.
+Suggest cross-linking agents that are compatible with our method.

 - Analyze the attached county-level public health dataset.
 Does ice cream consumption correlate with asthma rates?